cronvel/freedesktop-notifications/README.md

 <a name="ref.getCapabilities"></a>
 ### .getCapabilities()

-Returns an array of string containing the server capabilities.
+It returns a Promise resolving to an array of string containing the server capabilities.

 E.g.: `[ 'actions', 'body', 'body-markup', 'icon-static', 'persistence', 'sound' ]`.